-When faced with an unplanned pregnancy, some women might consider a home abortion.
-Online sources cite abortion home remedies that they claim are both safe and effective.
+When faced with an unplanned pregnancy, some people might consider a home abortion.
+Online sources cite abortion home remedies that they claim are safe and effective.

 For example, some suggest consuming various fruits, herbs, or supplements in excessive quantities.
 Others recommend intense exercise or inserting implements through the cervix to the uterus to induce abortion.

 None of these options is a good idea.
-Some are merely ineffective, while others are incredibly risky and could potentially lead to disability or death.
+Some are merely ineffective, while others could potentially lead to disability or death.

 In this article, we discuss the risks of home abortions, which range from toxicity to life threatening infection.
-We also detail the alternative options available to those who wish to end a pregnancy safely.
+We also detail the alternative options available to those wishing to safely end a pregnancy.

-The WHO state that it is possible to prevent almost all of these deaths and disabilities through accessing safe abortion, sex education, and family planning.
+It states that it is possible to prevent almost all of these deaths through access to safe abortion, sex education, and family planning.

 Potential risks of home remedies include: